jaipandya/SublimeTutor/tutorial/chapter_2_4.md

 There are six unique lines written below, you need to sort them and make sure all their duplicates are deleted.
 So in the end the remaining list should have just 6 items.
-To do this, use `Ctrl + X` to cut a line, `Ctrl + Return` to enter a new line below a certain line, `Ctrl + V` to paste that line back.
+To do this, use `Ctrl + X` to cut a line, including its line break, `Ctrl + V` to paste that line back.
 Once they are sorted, delete the lines which are not required using `Ctrl + Shift + K`.

 6. This is line number six